soanvig/mm-jsr/README.md

 See docs (@TODO)

+## Important notes

+### Locking screen on touchevent

+Touch event on mobile devices is supported by JSR.
+Because moving the finger around the screen to move slider caused the view to go up and down, I decided to lock the screen on touch start.
+This means, that to document root `.jsr_lockscreen` class is applied, which sets the size of document root to window size.
+If it causes any problems, You can set `overflow: visible; width: auto; height: auto;` on `.jsr_lockscreen` class (or just remove this class from code), and report the issue through GitHub's issue system.

+**Known issues**:
+1. it may cause screen jump on mobile screens, because after locking screen the top address bar may disappear.

 ## Keyboard support

 JSR supports keyboard control.
 First of all one of sliders needs to be focused (by TAB or by click).